 I started A Girl and Her Mac to create websites for small businesses and nonprofits.
 Most of my clients needed to be able to edit parts of their site so I've stuck with the WordPress + Divi theme combo over the years.
 That's allowed me to get super proficient with the theme, I can customize the crap out of it!

 I've been a guest author on the Elegant Themes blog, am a founding host of the Divi Chat podcast, and was one of the first Divi child theme vendors to hit the marketplaces.
 I've used Divi from v1.0 through the bazillions of updates since and know its classes, structure, and quirks inside and out.
 I don't only work in the Divi theme but I'm very versed in CSSing it into submission.

 About the Girl

-I'm a kid at heart (obvs), a bit of a show streaming junkie, and a foster mom to a sweet lil' pup that's really a #fosterfail at this point.
+I'm a kid at heart (obvs), a pet mom, and a bit of a show streaming junkie.
 In my free time I design t-shirts and stickers, paint, embroider, practice my lettering...
 I'm basically a serial project-starter and hobby collector and like to try anything creative.

 A few awesome companies I've been lucky enough to work with...

 I partner as a white label Frontend Web Designer for other creative agencies.

 If you’re looking for a designer to join your team I may be a good fit.
 Some examples of what I do: recreate existing sites using the Divi theme, build sites based off mockups, and integrating plugins when a client requests a new feature on their website.
 I’m very experienced at working with agencies of all sizes and am great with deadlines and communication.

 My hourly work.